Introduction: The New Era of Tech Search

 3. Technical SEO for Tech Startups: AI Readiness

-Technical SEO in 2026 is about more than just crawlability; it's about AI readiness.
-AI search engines rely on structured data and clear content organization to provide accurate answers.
+Technical SEO in 2026 is about more than crawlability — it's about AI readiness.
+AI search engines rely on structured data and clear content organisation to provide accurate answers.

 Schema Markup for Tech